(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Methodology

 \subsection{Overview}

-Given a query UAV image $I_u$ and a gallery of satellite reference images $\mathcal{S} = \{I_s^i\}_{i=1}^N$, the goal of cross-view geo-localization is to learn a mapping function $\mathcal{F}(\cdot)$ that projects images from both domains into a shared latent space, where the similarity between matched pairs is maximized.
-However, the domain gap poses a fundamental challenge: UAV images capture oblique views rich in vertical facades (e.g., walls, windows), whereas satellite images provide orthographic views dominated by horizontal planes (e.g., rooftops, roads).
-These vertical structures in UAV images act as geometric noise, introducing view-dependent artifacts that degrade retrieval performance.
-To address this, we propose a geometry-aware framework comprising three novel components in Figure \ref{fig2}: \begin{itemize} \item Micro-Geometric Scale Adaptation (MGSA): A depth-guided module that dynamically fuses multi-scale features to adapt to varying UAV altitudes. \item Macro-Geometric Structure Filtering (MGSF): A module that leverages coarse depth estimation to suppress vertical artifacts and enhance horizontal surfaces. \item Geometric-Semantic Contrastive Distillation (GACD) Loss: A ranking-based objective that explicitly compels the network to prioritize geometric consistency in the feature space.\end{itemize}
+Given a query UAV image $I_u$ and a gallery of satellite images $\mathcal{S} = \{I_s^i\}_{i=1}^N$, cross-view geo-localization aims to learn a mapping $\mathcal{F}(\cdot)$ that projects both domains into a shared latent space.
+A fundamental challenge is the domain gap: UAV images capture oblique views that contain vertical facades, whereas satellite images feature orthographic horizontal planes.
+To mitigate these view-dependent interferences, we propose a geometry-aware framework comprising these novel components (Figure \ref{fig2}).